sleep training

 Posted in:

-One of the most commonly asked questions from our clients at Nightingale Night Nurses is “Can you sleep train my newborn?”
-And the answer is… well, I guess it depends on what your definition of sleep training newborns is!
-Because what actually is sleep training?
+One of the most commonly asked questions from our overnight newborn care clients at Nightingale Night Nurses is “Can you sleep train my newborn?”
+Well, the answer depends on what your definition of sleep training newborns is!

 “Simply put, sleep training—also called sleep teaching or sleep learning—is the process of helping your infant learn how to fall asleep and stay asleep.”

-Let’s dive in.
 One of our goals at Nightingales is to teach your baby to sleep to the best of their individual ability.
-If your baby is gaining appropriately, doesn’t have any issues with colic, gas or reflux, and is generally healthy and happy…then our goal is to start working on SLEEP!
+If your baby is eating well and gaining weight appropriately, doesn’t have any issues with colic, gas or reflux, and is generally healthy and happy…then our goal is to start working on SLEEP!
 Yes, right from day one.
 It’s never too early to start sleep conditioning.

 There is no magic wand when it comes to making newborns sleep better.
 Our whole process leans heavily on a few different things: